tozny/e3db-java/DEVELOPMENT.md

 This repo contains an E3DB SDK that can be used with both Android devices and plain Java programs.

+Android Studio
+====

+If you wish to use Android Studio for development, you must use 3.0 or later.

 Structure
 ====